More Accusations Of Child Sex Abuse By Priests In Illinois Uncovered, Says AG

 Madigan's office found dozens of examples where the Illinois dioceses "failed to adequately investigate an allegation of clergy sexual abuse it received from a survivor," according to the report.

-The investigation revealed that the dioceses was also looking into these accusations and only "deemed twenty-six percent as 'credible' allegations, meaning seventy-four percent of the allegations were either not investigated, or were investigated but not substantiated."
+The investigation revealed that the diocese was also looking into these accusations and only "deemed twenty-six percent as 'credible' allegations, meaning seventy-four percent of the allegations were either not investigated, or were investigated but not substantiated."

 The reasons the diocese didn't investigate accusations varied, according to the report.
 Sometimes the accuser wished to remain anonymous, or the accused priest had left the country, but the most common reason was that the accused had either died or resigned.